endiendi/automat_wvd/README.md

         ```bash
         python automat_wvd_reczna_pywidevine.py
         ```
+    *   The script will first ask for your preferred language.
+    *   It will then check for leftovers from previous runs and offer to remove them.
+    *   Next, the script will check for the `frida-server` file and offer to download it automatically if it's not found.

 3.  **Follow the on-screen instructions**:
+    *   **Note**: The first run, especially creating virtual environments and installing libraries, may take a few minutes.
+Please be patient.

     *   **Phase 1: Key Extraction**
         *   The script will first create a virtual environment `venv_extractor` and install the `keydive` library in it.
         *   It will then display a list of connected devices and ask you to choose one (if there is more than one).